airmeter-io/website/features-webui.markdown

 The Web UI is built using [ReactJS](https://reactjs.org), [Charts.js](https://www.chartjs.org/)  & [Canvas Gauges](https://canvas-gauges.com/) and invokes the [REST APIs made available](/api) by the firmware.
 As the packaged ReactJS app is served from a dedicated partition by the C++ core of the firmware, it can in-fact be replaced entirely.

-The REST APIs are fully documented [here](/api).
-Apart from full customisation these APIs are also available for centralised and/or automated control of devices.
+The available REST APIs are documented [here](/api).
+These APIs allow full customisation of the Web UI, centralised and automated control of devices using the AirMeter.io firmware.